 31% of parents of adolescents with ADHD and an Individualized Education Program (IEP) reported remote learning to be very challenging, compared with only 4% of parents of adolescents with neither ADHD nor an IEP.

 Remote Classrooms Pose Unique Problems

 While we KNOW our children can engage with screens – sometimes TOO well – the logistics of delivering an entire school day over Zoom means less individual feedback and face-to-face support.
-Learning from home generally includes more independent work that requires sustained focus and self-management, two success criteria that are more challenging learners with ADHD.
+Learning from home generally includes more independent work that requires sustained focus and self-management, two success criteria that are more challenging for learners with ADHD.

-Set Your Learners Up For Online Success
+Set Your Learners Up for Online Success

 As the pandemic continues to unfold, further online learning is never out of the question.
 And for teens looking at post-secondary education, distance learning is an opportunity to expand their horizons and create a flexible schedule to suit their needs.

 At The Reading School, our remote 1-on-1 Structured Literacy Instruction is hands-on, guided and completely personalized to each learner’s needs, ensuring every minute is spent on task and working to their ability.

 Over the last year of taking our acclaimed instruction methods online we’ve found there are reliable ways to set learners with ADHD up for success in remote lessons.

 1. Allow fidgeting & movement